hussra/churchsuite-plan-viewer/docs/setup.md

 ---
-title: Setting Up ChurchSuite Plan Viewer
+title: Installation and Setup
 layout: default
 rank: 1
 ---
-# Setting Up ChurchSuite Plan Viewer
+# Installation and Setup
 This guide will help you set up and configure the ChurchSuite Plan Viewer application.

 ## Setting up access